Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 Wilde’s comment on that was a chuckle.
 Perversely, he was enjoying it.

-Clearly it got Tooko’s blood pumping too, because he strung together the most words Wilde had yet heard from him over the intercom. *"I can go much harder, boys…wanna test yourselves?"*
+Clearly it got Tooko’s blood pumping too, because he strung together the most words Wilde had yet heard from him over the intercom. *"I can go much harder, boys... wanna test yourselves?"*

 Despite the gentle groan from Frasier beside him, Wilde raised his voice over the howling engines.
 "Aye, sure.
 Bring it on!"